PLATO Hand: Shaping Contact Behavior with Fingernails for Precise Manipulation: Experiments

 \subsubsection{Contact Force Sensitivity}

-To characterize contact sensitivity, we recorded force-torque measurements and motor torque estimates while the index finger traced a textured surface under impedance control.
-Spectral power was compared across three frequency bands for configurations with and without the fingernail.

-As shown in Fig.~\ref{fig:exp}(b), the hybrid fingertip exhibits consistently higher spectral energy, with approximately 8~dB increase around 10~Hz and over 20~dB above 30~Hz.
-This indicates that the rigid fingernail more effectively transmits high-frequency contact variations, while the soft-only fingertip attenuates these components due to material damping.
+To characterize contact force transmission, the fingertip was swept across a textured surface.
+Distal force measurements were recorded during this motion, and spectral power was compared between the DP-only and DP+N fingertip configurations across three frequency bands.
+As shown in Fig.~\ref{fig:sense}(a), the DP+N fingertip exhibits consistently higher spectral energy across the measured frequency range.
+This indicates that the rigid fingernail more effectively transmits contact-induced force variations, whereas the fingertip without the nail attenuates them through distributed deformation and material damping.